 - the nasal tube may be replaced by a gastrostomy tube if your child needs longer term tube feeding

 A gastrostomy tube goes directly into your child's stomach from the skin of your child's tummy.
-The tube may be put in during an operation, or by a procedure called endoscopy.
+A doctor may put the tube in during an operation, or by a procedure called endoscopy.
 Endoscopy is a way of looking inside the body using a flexible tube with a small camera on the end of it.
-The endoscope is put in through your child's mouth and down the food canal (oesophagus), which leads to the stomach.
-There will be a recovery period for a few days after the gastrostomy tube goes in.
+The endoscope goes in through your child's mouth and down the food canal (oesophagus), which leads to the stomach.
+Your child will need to recover in hospital for a few days after the gastrostomy tube goes in.

 Types of gastrostomy tubes